KittyCAD/modeling-app/docs/kcl/std.md

 	position: [number, number, number],
 	// The rotation of the extrude group.
 	rotation: [number, number, number, number],
+	// The id of the extrusion start cap
+	startCapId: uuid,
 	// The extrude surfaces.
 	value: [{
+	// The face id for the extrude plane.
+	faceId: uuid,
 	// The id of the geometry.
 	id: uuid,
 	// The name.